 The Main Theories

 According to Newport, deep work is “deep efforts that create new value, improve your skill, and are hard to replicate.”
-In other words, this is the thing that is going to differentiate you from others that do not have the capabilities to create an unreplicable work—what he describes as “the superpower of the 21st century.”
+In other words, this is the thing that is going to differentiate you from others that do not have the capabilities to create unreplicable work—what he describes as “the superpower of the 21st century.”

 Nir Eyal’s superb book summarizes the leading theories and most updated research on the things that keep us distracted.
 He created an equation that compares time management to pain management.
-He claims that every time that our thoughts wander, it is because there is something we’re running away from.
+He claims that every time our thoughts wander, it is because there is something we’re running away from.

 First, you need to understand what you need to do, know that you can do so, make sure that it is aligned with your needs and wants, and have a supportive community.
 For example, if your boss expects you to answer emails every two minutes, there’s no way you would be able to get deep work done.
-You’re expected to answer emails every two minutes.

 6 Tips for Focus Improvement